Apurba-Kumar-Ghosh/Multiplayer-Rock-Paper-Scissor-Game/README.md

 Have fun playing.

-PS: If you face some issue with cross-connection..Please restart the server with command: `npm run start-server`
+PS: If you face some issue with cross-connection or not joining game even if you have two instances runnign...Please restart the server with command: `npm run start-server` and try again.